christaclark/AustinCodingAcademy/homework/assignment-2.md

 1) Provide 3 real-world examples of programs that need to read in the contents of a file as opposed to asking the user directly for input.

+Google, Facebook, and Youtube all use Python, they need to read information to manage traffic/ run websites.
+Users can’t input everything!

 2) You are designing the next greatest PC game, HarmVille.
 HarmVille is like FarmVille, but with a Grand Theft Auto twist.
 When a user installs the game, they are given a choice of what directory they would like to